dogerber/temperature_gradient_microscopy_stage/README.md

 # Features
 * 0.05 K temperature accuracy, when calibrated
 * 0.01 K temperature stability
-* Temperature range -25 to 60 °C (when cooled with room temperature coolant)
+* Temperature range -25 to 60 °C (colder possible, if using coolant below room temperature)
 * Variable spacing between metal blocks of 0-1 cm
 * Translation of sample in the temperature gradient with 1.9 cm travel range and 300 nm stepsize
 * Optional datalogging to microSD-card